You are here

 What can I do if my partner won't let me see my child?

-Even though you may have a custody and access schedule, a parenting plan, a separation agreement, or court order that says when you spend time with your child, your partner may not let you see your child.
+Even though you may have a parenting plan, a separation agreement, or court order that says when you spend time with your child, your partner may not let you see your child.
+Parenting time used to be called access.

 This can be very upsetting for your child and very frustrating for you.